plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 Once the function has completed and returned back to `0x00952181` (we do not know what this is yet), the return value will be moved in to `eax`.

 I often find myself reading the Microsoft documents and examining the stack to see how it aligns to the `C` syntax.
+If you want to understand the function being called this is a great resource.

 ## Examining the Receive Buffer